sp4c38/fortnite_shop/README.md

 # fortnite_shop_poller

-This will be a program which gets the fortnite shop and sends it to a whished telegram group (as bot)
+Gets the shop from a fortnite api and converts items (which are images) to one whole image (can also see price and name of item).